niemopen/niem-naming-design-rules/ndr6-outline.md

 </br>

-# 4. Metamodel and metamodel rules
+# 4. The NIEM metamodel and Common Model Format

-The NIEM metamodel is an abstract model that defines the content of a NIEM data model.
-It is defined by the following UML class diagram and the property tables in this section.
-The Common Model Format (CMF) is a message format for NIEM data models.
-The CMF data model is defined by the property tables in this section, which match CMF component names to the classes, attributes, and relationships in the UML class diagram.
+The NIEM metamodel is an abstract model, defined in the UML diagram below, that specifies the content of a NIEM data model.
+The Common Model Format (CMF) is a message type that implements the metamodel.
+The tables in this section define the classes, properties, and datatypes in the metamodel and CMF.

 <center>
   <figure class="image">